xkevio/retrofit/README.md

 # `retrofit`

 This package adds backreferences to each of your bibliography entries.
-More precisely, `retrofit` queries for all instances of a citation in your document, collects the page(s) it is on and formats them to your liking, while keeping them the `link` element to the location.
+More precisely, `retrofit` queries for all instances of a citation in your document, collects the page(s) it is on and formats them to your liking, while keeping them in the `link` element to the location.

-In order to correctly associate each formatted backreference to the bibliography entry, `retrofit` uses Typst's own internal bibliography handling through [hayagriva](https://github.com/typst/hayagriva) to ensure correct citation ordering.
+In order to correctly associate each formatted backreference to the bibliography entry, `retrofit` uses Typst's own internal bibliography handling through [hayagriva](https://github.com/typst/hayagriva) to ensure correct citation ordering (Typst still renders its own bibliography, we just append to its entries!).

 ## Getting Started